 The Peachiest Glow

-Naturally, sun-kissed skin and glowing peach hues look good everyday, yet this look can be everything it needs to be for your wedding makeup, if you say I do, that is.
+Sun-kissed skin and glowing peach hues look good every day, yet this look can be everything it needs to be for your wedding makeup—if you say I do, that is.
 A soft, monochromatic palette of neutrals paired with lots of mascara to wake up the eyes is sure to be a head-turner as you're walking down the aisle.

-Dewy, glistening skin will always be a good idea for your wedding day no matter who you are, so it's important to find out what highlighters you like best.
-From creams to powder formulas, test them out and find which one you like the most.
-Placing highlighter on the brow bone and cheek as pictured here is the ultimate finishing touch to any bridal makeup look.
+Dewy, glistening skin will always be a good wedding makeup look component, so it's important to find out what highlighters you like best.
+From creams to powder formulas, test products out and find which one you like the most.
+Placing highlighter on the brow bone and cheek, as pictured here, is the ultimate finishing touch to any bridal makeup look.
 This highlighting powder from Becca Cosmetics has a beautiful finish.

 To recreate the illuminated eyes that are integral to this look, use a peach color corrector to neutralize any dark circles, then go over your color corrector with concealer one shade lighter than your skin tone,